Juslima/Home_Sales/README.md

    |5aa00529-0533-46b...|2019-01-30|      2017|218712|       2|        3|       1965|   14375|     2|         0|   7|
    ...

-**Creating Temporary View:** To facilitate SQL-based analysis, I created a temporary view named "home_sales" from the DataFrame.
+### Creating Temporary View:To facilitate SQL-based analysis, I created a temporary view named "home_sales" from the DataFrame.

-**Analyzing Home Prices:** I executed SQL queries to answer specific questions about home prices and characteristics.
+### Analyzing Home Prices: I executed SQL queries to answer specific questions about home prices and characteristics.
 Here are some example results:

  ## Queries and Answers

 Certainly!
 Here are the answers to the queries along with their corresponding results:

-3. **Average Price for Four-Bedroom Houses by Year:**
+3. Average Price for Four-Bedroom Houses by Year:
    - Query: Calculate the average price for four-bedroom houses sold in each year, rounded to two decimal places.
    - Result:
      ```